Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

-- Due to the high level of crime, Australian officials in PNG adopt heightened security measures while in transit, at home, at work and in public places.
-We recommend that you do the same.
+- Australian officials in PNG adopt heightened security measures while travelling, at home, at work and in public places.
+Given the constant threat of violent crime, you should consider doing the same.
 See

-- Given the difficult terrain, extreme weather conditions and the condition of some remote airfields, flying in PNG carries greater safety risks than flying in Australia.
+- Given difficult terrain, extreme weather conditions and the condition of some remote airfields, flying in PNG carries greater safety risks than flying in Australia.
 See

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact a

 Safety and security